Actively Recruiting

 You may qualify if you...

-- Caregivers must be parents, grandparents, or legal guardians.
+- Caregivers must be parents, grandparents, or legal guardians

-- Caregivers must be at least 18 years old and of Korean descent.
+- Caregivers must be at least 18 years old and of Korean descent

-- Clinicians must hold current Board Certified Behavior Analyst (BCBA) certification.
+- Clinicians must hold current Board Certified Behavior Analyst (BCBA) certification

 You will not qualify if you...

-- Caregivers who are not Korean speakers are excluded.
+- Caregivers who are not Korean speakers

-- Clinicians without valid BCBA certification are excluded.
+- Clinicians without a valid BCBA certification

-- Children older than 5 years are excluded.
+- Children older than 5 years

 AI-Screening